DOL-003/dol-003-web/lib/compendium/contributing.md

 ### Organization

-With specific exceptions, each top-level page should be a **component page** describing a component or group of components of a GameCube controller.
+Similar to a wiki, all pages are top-level and should have slugs based on their titles, which should be singular unless the term is exclusively used in plural form.
+The navigation menu is a standalone construct meant to provide contextual structure for increased discoverability.

-A component page may describe subcomponents within the page, or split subcomponent information out into subpages if the amount of detail warrants it.
-For instance, the [buttons](/buttons) page describes all buttons inline since there isn't much to say about them, but the [analog sticks](/sticks) page has subpages for each different part of the analog stick assembly since each subcomponent has a large amount of related information.
+Pages may describe child concepts within the page, or split child information out into subpages if the amount of detail warrants it.
+For instance, the [button](/button) page describes all button types inline since there isn't much to say about them, but the [analog stick](/analog-stick) page has subpages for each different part of the analog stick assembly since each subcomponent has a large amount of related information.
+Subpages should be reflected in the navigation.

-Each mod should be covered by its own **mod page** nested under a **Mods** page under the relevant component.

 ### Pages

 Every page should be explanatory in tone, and generally go from more general to more detailed information.

-Component pages should cover, in roughly this order:
+Component-related pages should cover, in roughly this order:

 - Introductory information (i.e. what is this thing?)
 - High-level breakdown (e.g. what variants of this thing exist? what components does it consist of?)